MEET OUR PROFESSIONAL MEMBER

 – Leadership In A Digital Age

-– Impact of Artificial Intelligence & Machine Learning on the Future of Work
+– Impact of Artificial Intelligence on the Future of Work

-Mark is certified in Design Thinking, runs ideathons in Singapore for corporates, and is also a DISC-certified behavioural consultant.
-Mark works with over 400+ government and corporate clients in Singapore, Asia and the UK through his training company, Anagram Group.
+Mark is certified in Innovation and Design Thinking and Agile, runs ideathons in Singapore for corporates, and is also a DISC-certified behavioural consultant.
+Mark works with over 550+ government and corporate clients in Singapore, Asia and the UK through his training company, Anagram Group.

 Prior to training, Mark had over 15 years of international investment banking experience in the UK, Australia and Singapore for Schroders, Morgan Stanley, Goldman Sachs, Abbey National and Salomon Brothers.
 He held regional head positions at Morgan Stanley and Schroders, and led large teams across 3 continents.
 His leadership articles are regularly published in Asian Banking & Finance and Singapore Business Review.

 Mark’s signature programme is “Leadership In The Digital Age”, a range of keynote speeches, 2-day programmes and customised programmes.

 His presentations are highly interactive and focus on strategies and goals that can be implemented in the workplace immediately, delivering instant return on investment.